Catallactic/catallactic-site/blog/2024-01-05-ae-compliant-crypto/index.md

 ---
 ---

-## What qualities should have an Austrian Economics compliant cryptocurrency?

 There is not consensus between the authors in what a currency is, what are their qualities and funcions.
 Below is a list of qualities for a currency mentioned in the literature.

 <!-- truncate -->